-If you enjoy searing delicious meals, you'll need to know how to season a cast iron skillet.
-It’s also essential knowledge if you own this particular type of cookware, otherwise you’ll find food will stick to the surface and the pan will be more exposed to rust as well.
+If you enjoy searing delicious meals, knowing how to season a cast iron skillet can make all the difference.
+If you own this particular type of cookware, you’ll find food will stick to the surface and the pan will be more exposed to rust as well.
 That’s why seasoning is arguably as important as knowing how to clean a cast iron skillet.

 Sponge or stiff brush

 Dry cloth or paper towels

-While it sounds complex, seasoning one of the best cast iron skillets is quick and easy, and all it takes is a few household products.
-That means you may already have everything you need in your kitchen cabinets.
+While it sounds tricky, seasoning one of the best cast iron skillets is quick and easy.
+What's more, all it takes is a few household products, which you may already have in your kitchen cabinets.
 If you’re new to seasoning, don’t worry — here we breakdown exactly what you need to do step-by-step and answer any questions you may have along the way.
 So, here’s how to season a cast iron skillet in just four easy steps.

 How to season a cast iron skillet